Master of Science in Environmental Analysis (MSEA) Degree

 Fifth-Year Master’s Degree Option for Rice Undergraduate Students

-Rice students have an option to pursue the Master of Science in Environmental Analysis (MSEA) degree by adding an additional fifth year to their four undergraduate years of science studies.
+In certain situations and with some terminal master's degree programs, Rice students have an option to pursue a master’s degree by adding an additional fifth year to their four years of undergraduate studies.

-Advanced Rice undergraduate students in good academic standing may apply to the MSEA degree program during their junior or senior year.
+Advanced Rice undergraduate students in good academic standing typically apply to the master’s degree program during their junior or senior year.
 Upon acceptance, depending on course load, financial aid status, and other variables, they may then start taking some required courses of the master's degree program.
-A plan of study will need to be approved by the student's undergraduate advisor, the Professional Science Master's (PSM) program director, and the MSEA program director.
+A plan of study will need to be approved by the student's undergraduate major advisor and the master’s degree program director.

 As part of this option and opportunity, Rice undergraduate students: